 Figure 8 shows the number of visits with ILI for emergency, inpatient, and outpatient settings.
 While ILI syndrome is typically indicative of influenza activity, COVID-19 disease would typically meet criteria to be classified as ILI, so it is anticipated that ILI activity will continue to remain elevated while COVID-19 is circulating.
-For week 13 there were 959 emergency visits, 36 hospital admissions, and 42 outpatient visits reported.
-Emergency department visits decreased by 31% from 1,387 the previous week.
+For week 47 there were 402 emergency visits, 27 hospital admissions, and 186 outpatient visits reported.
 Figure 9 shows the number of emergency visits with ILI by week over five years; figure 10 shows the number of inpatient visits with ILI by week over five years.

 Figure 11 shows the percent of all visits with ILI by age group.
-For week 13, 12% of visits were for ages 0-4, 18% for ages 5-24, 40% for ages 25-49, 19% for ages 50-64, and 11% for ages 65 and up.
+For week 47, 7% of visits were for ages 0-4, 17% for ages 5-24, 40% for ages 25-49, 22% for ages 50-64, and 14% for ages 65 and up.